deepaksood619/deepaksood619.github.io/docs/economics/accounting-for-finance/2a-income-statement-comparisons.md

-# 2A Income Statement Comparisions
+# 2A Income Statement Comparisons

 ## Income Statement: A Life Cycle Perspective